coderx400/sota-mapper/README.md

 # History
 ################################################################################

+NEXT VERSION
+- added TopMost checkbox, checking it will attempt to keep the window on top of other windows

 2016.09.08, v1.2
 - added status bar which shows name of map item on mouse over for items which render as images (due to the presence of a .PNG with matching name in the